Heroes for Hope: Plot

-Courtesy of Rachel's powers, the X-Men track the psychic presence that's been harassing them to the continent of Africa.
+Courtesy of Rachel's powers, the X-Men track the psychic presence that has been harassing them to the continent of Africa.
 They fly the Blackbird to the source, where they are met with horrible scenes of deprivation.
-Before long, a fleet of C-130 Hercules transport aircraft arrive, full of supplies, which the X-Men help distribute.
+A fleet of C-130 Hercules transport aircraft arrives, full of supplies, which the X-Men help distribute.

 That night, Rogue becomes so frustrated that she has not had her turn of psychic punishment yet that she decides to hunt down the entity herself.
 She sneaks around the campsite stealing her teammates' powers.
 Using the psychic powers of Rachel Summers, the Rogue hybrid traces the presence of the X-Men's harasser to a desert hideaway.
 Upon entering the crypt, Rogue is attacked by the avatar of the psychic being.
-Things are not going well for Rogue when Storm appears to give aid.
+Storm appears to give aid.
 The "entity" is revealed to be a primeval god-force that feeds on human despair.
-One by one, the X-Men awake from their Rogue-induced comas and join in the battle.
+One by one, the X-Men awake from their comas and join in the battle.

-The X-Men finally defeat the entity and return to their campsite, where they resume the enormous task of feeding the starving refugees.
+The X-Men defeat the entity and return to their campsite, where they resume the enormous task of feeding the starving refugees.
 They realize their battle with the entity was a metaphor for the fight against famine, and indeed any human struggle.
 Kitty expresses fear that the entity survived the battle and is ready to strike again, but Wolverine comforts her with words of hope.

 Contributors

 Heroes for Hope featured a story by Chris Claremont, Ann Nocenti, Bernie Wrightson, Jim Starlin, and Jim Shooter.
 The editors were Nocenti and Claremont; the assistant editors were Pat Blevins and Terry Kavanagh.
-Front cover was made by Arthur Adams and back cover by Starlin.
-Logo design by Janet Jackson.
+The front cover was made by Arthur Adams and the back cover by Starlin.
+The logo design is by Janet Jackson.